How to remove Excel passwords (all 6 types)

 For this first password method, it’s bad news.
 The only way I know to open one of these files is through a brute-force attack.
 This means trying every combination of every letter until the password is identified.

 Just using numbers, uppercase and lowercase letters, an 8-digit password has 218,340,105,584,896 possible character combinations.
-Therefore, to speed things up, any software which uses this approach tends to focus on known patterns and word combinations.
-The more complex the password, the longer it will take to crack.
+Therefore, to speed things up, any software that uses this approach tends to focus on known patterns and word combinations.
+The more complex the password, the longer it takes to crack.

-If you’re looking for an Excel password cracker to detail with these types of passwords, then I recommend third-party software tools and services which can perform this attack at high speed.
+If you’re looking for an Excel password cracker to deal with these types of passwords, then you will likely require third-party software tools and services that can perform a brute-force attack at high speed.

-I have tried one of these services, and have good results, try them out: https://www.password-find.com.
+I have tried one of these services in they past, and had good results, try them out: https://www.password-find.com.
 They claim to be able to find 80% of passwords, which is pretty good going.

 Crack the modify file password